 We want our chocolate to reach you and your gift recipients looking and tasting just as fresh as it does when it leaves our shop.
-Because of the time and temperature sensitive nature of most of our products, we have to use a reliable shipper who will guarantee on time delivery and unfortunately this results in a higher shipping cost.
+Because of the time and temperature sensitive nature of most of our products, we have to use a reliable shipper who will guarantee on time delivery and provide tracking information for your package.

 We ship exclusively with FedEx and offer Next Day and 2nd Day Service to all destinations and Ground Service only to certain areas of the country.

 Certain products like our cookbooks, hot chocolate tins, baking mixes and cookies can be shipped ground nationwide, but if your order contains any of our more delicate products (like bon bons, molded chocolate, products from our chocolate covered section), you may only be given the option of Next Day or 2nd Day shipping, depending on your shipping address.